100 years of Heritage!

 Do you offer tours of the old apple Packing House?
 We have school tour packages that include a tour of the packing house.
 During Apple Season, we also offer a free packing house tour to the general public.
 This is done on Saturdays and Sundays only, at 1:00 p.m. only.

 Do you have a petting zoo?
 We have a petting zoo & play area that is open during Apple Season (Labor Day through Thanksgiving weekend,) most holidays, and during some of our special events (such as the Old West Weekend in August).
-The cost is $1.00 per person to enter and $0.50 per cup of feed if you wish to feed the animals.

 Do you charge for parking?
 There is no entrance or parking fee at Los Rios.